r0627054/Scala-opdracht-v2/FILLME.md

   * BasicValueComponent -> represents a normal string value
   * EmptyValueComponent -> represents the empty string
   * InheritValueComponent -> represents the 'inherit' value
   * LengthValueComponent -> represents all the values which can be expressed as a length.
-It contains the case class for pixels, points, mm, cm, em, %, inches, picas, ex, ...
+It contains the case classes for: pixels, points, mm, cm, em, %, inches, picas, ex, ...

 * Currently only one property specific value is implemented, but this can be easily extended.
 Margin is a property specific value and is composed out of the above basic values.
-The same can be done for example Padding, etc.
+The same can be done for other property specific values such as: padding, border etc.

 ## Improving original features

-If you chose to extend some of the original features as an extensions, properly document what you did here.
+Non of the original features were extended.

 ## Custom Extension

-If you came up with your own extension, properly document it here.
-Explain its intended behavior and showcase by example.
+The extension I added was the clear documentation of my own written classes.
+The extensive capabilities of Better values such as pixels, points, mm, em, ... can be seen as an extra extension of the Better Values extension.

 ## Feedback on the Project

-After working on this project for such a long time, you're allowed to vent in this section.
-Tell us what you learned or what you would've liked to learn instead, etc. This does not count toward your grades at all (neither positive nor negative).
+The project is a nice touch to course because, it deepens your knowledge of the language.
+In my opinion does this project consumes way over the provided 40 hours of this course.
+Which is a disadvantage because of the amount of work in the Master of Toegepaste Informatica.